Frequently Asked Questions

 What is the Department of Service and Civic Innovation?

-Governor Wes Moore prioritized service as a hallmark of his administration by creating the Maryland Department of Service and Civic Innovation early in his first term as Governor.
+The Department of Service and Civic Innovation is a cabinet level agency in Maryland that Governor Wes Moore created in 2023.
 The Department was charged with creating two new streams of service, Service Year Option and Maryland Corps as well as expanding a legacy service program, AmeriCorps.
-The Department plays a leading role in promoting volunteerism across the state as well as signature Days of Service, the Martin Luther King, Jr. holiday and the commemoration of September 11th.
+The Department also plays a leading role in promoting volunteerism across the state as well as signature Days of Service, the Martin Luther King, Jr. holiday and the commemoration of September 11th.

 Where can I learn more about the Department of Service and Civic Innovation?

 To learn more about the Department of Service and Civic Innovation, visit our website: serve.maryland.gov.
-You can also follow us on Instagram, X, and Facebook at @marylandserves and Linkedin at @Maryland Department of Service and Civic Innovation.
+You can also follow us on Instagram and X @marylandserves and LinkedIn and Facebook at @Maryland Department of Service and Civic Innovation.

 What are the major differences between Service Year Option and Maryland Corps?